larkwiot/yomm2/reference/intrusive_modes.md

 [^1]: Repeated inheritance _could_ be made to work with intrusive mode.
 This is
-    not supported for two reasons: it would create inconsistencies in the way methods are dispatched; and it would require classes to do a lot of complicated, error-prone work.
+    not supported for two reasons: it would create inconsistencies in the way methods are dispatched; and it would require classes to do complicated, error-prone work.